Denoising Diffusion Variational Inference: Diffusion Models as Expressive Variational Posteriors: Experiments

 In this section, we report results on an real-world task in genome analysis.
 Visualizing genotype data reveals patterns in the latent ancestry of individuals.
 We instantiate DDVI with a deep Gaussian latent variable model (DGLVM) and compare it against with the three strong clustering baselines using the 1000 Genomes dataset.
 We also report visualizations from three dimensionality reduction algorithms: PCA, TSNE, and UMAP.
 For each clustering algorithm, we seek to discover up to 20 clusters.
 We report quantitative results in terms of cluster purity, cluster completeness, and normalized mutual information (NMI).
 There is an inherent trade-off between cluster purity completeness.
 The overall clustering performance can be captured with NMI.

-In \Cref{tab:genotype_clustering}, we see that DDVI attains the best performance on cluster purity and NMI.
+In Table \ref{tab:genotype_clustering}, we see that DDVI attains the best performance on cluster purity and NMI.
 For cluster completeness, VAE and AAE have better means but much larger confidence interval.
-Furthermore, we visualize our genotype clustering results in latent space, shown in \Cref{fig:genotype}, and also report results from classical dimensionality reduction and visualization methods that do not perform clustering (PCA \citep{wold1987principal}, t-SNE \citep{van2008visualizing}, and UMAP \citep{mcinnes2018umap}).
-The legend of \Cref{fig:genotype} can be founded at \Cref{fig:legend}.
+Furthermore, we visualize our genotype clustering results in latent space, shown in Figure \ref{fig:genotype}, and also report results from classical dimensionality reduction and visualization methods that do not perform clustering (PCA \citep{wold1987principal}, t-SNE \citep{van2008visualizing}, and UMAP \citep{mcinnes2018umap}).
+The legend of Figure \ref{fig:genotype} can be founded at Figure \ref{fig:legend} in Appendix.